 Now here we are ten years later and I am still making his birthday cakes.
 Putting them on a table lined with peonies in a house without air conditioning.
 Every year we seem to have something (or someone) new to celebrate.

 Every year we find ourselves talking about that summer we fell in love.
 There has never been another time in our lives where we were so completely carefree.
-We get to relive it in little doses, but only the good stuff.
+We get to relive it in little doses, but only the good stuff, which has outweighed the hard.

 That’s what June is about.